andrewrk/groovebasin/README.md

 # Groove Basin

-No-nonsense music client and server for your home or office.
+Music player server with a web-based user interface inspired by Amarok 1.4.

-Run it on a server connected to your main speakers.
-Guests can connect with their laptops, tablets, and phones, and play and share music.
+Run it on a server (such as a
+[Raspberry Pi](http://www.raspberrypi.org/)) connected to some speakers.
+Guests can control the music player by connecting with a laptop, tablet, or smart phone.

 Groove Basin is undergoing heavy restructuring.
 Some features are disabled while they are being rebuilt.